SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Response message: Transfer Query response
 - HTTP success status code: 200 (OK)

-If the requested object has associated authorization information then the HTTP GET method MUST NOT be used and the HTTP POST method MUST be used and the authorization information MUST be included in the EPP request message inside the HTTP message body.
+If the requested object has associated authorization information linked to a contact object, then the HTTP GET method MUST NOT be used and the HTTP POST method MUST be used and the authorization information MUST be included in the EPP request message inside the HTTP message body.

 - Request: POST {collection}/{id}/transfers/latest
 - Request message: Transfer Query request